 Training workshop: All EJCPS recipients will be required to attend a two-day virtual training workshop, in early January 2017.
 Recipients will need to identify one authorized official to participate.
-If recipients do not have the technical capability to attend the virtual workshop (e.g. a slow internet connection or insufficient software), then recipients will be permitted to use awarded funds to pay for travel to EPA Regional Offices to participate.
-If applicants anticipate the need for travel to EPA Regional Offices, then applicants should include those travel costs in proposed budgets.
-The purpose of this training is to help the recipient with strategic planning and management of cooperative agreements, as well as afford recipients opportunities to learn from their peers and other experts
+Recipients should use funds to travel to EPA Regional offices to participate in virtual workshop to participate.
+Applicants should include travel to EPA regional office in proposed budgets The purpose of this training is to help the recipient with strategic planning and management of cooperative agreements, as well as afford grantees opportunities to learn from their peers and other experts measure the progress towards achieving the expected outcomes and outputs, and how the results of the project will be evaluated.